LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

    #.
 Hint: Use the End date from the libraries.csv file.

-      A. Pull other elements from the states.csv file.
+      a.
+Pull other elements from the states.csv file.
       #.
 Hide the Null values in your final viz.

    #.
 Use the US Regional Codes Table above to create aliases for each region.

-      A. Hint: Rename the Region only at this time.
+      a.
+Hint: Rename the Region only at this time.
       #.
 Don't worry about states right now.

 :ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`